 *“Not only do we have a physical body, full of muscles, as this poster reveals, but let’s not forget that we also have organs, bones, tendons, and soft tissue.
 This diagram only shows our physical body, but remember we also have a spirit and a soul.
 We are extraordinary indeed!”

 *Break this concept down even further: “Let’s examine one aspect of this diagram.”
 Focus on the hands.
 Read the 18 Amazing Facts About Human Hands article.
 This can be found by visiting this link: http://www.deserthandtherapy.com/18-amazing-facts-about-human-hands/ I chose to discuss only 9 facts.

 - There are 27 bones, 29 joints and at least 123 named ligaments in the human hand

-- What sets our hands apart from other animals is our opposable thumbs—this means our thumbs and fingers can work together ( fun fact: koala bears also have opposable thumbs)
+- What sets our hands apart from other organisms is our opposable thumbs—this means our thumbs and fingers can work together ( fun fact: koalas also have opposable thumbs)

 - Fingerprints are a completely unique DNA imprint that is different in every single human being.
 No two human beings in the world have similar fingerprints.

 - Fingers don’t have muscles—tendons in our fingers are moved by the muscles of the forearm

 - Your fingernails show your state of health—they can indicate problems such as mineral or vitamin deficiencies, liver trouble, thyroid or anemia.

 - Our fingers are even more sensitive than the eyes—the fingertips have a large number of receptors responsible for sending messages to the brain.